adachille/parkinsons-detector/README.md

 * Training on TE

 We report the best result proposed by the original paper, which used Jitter(Abs), :Shimmer, NHR, HNR, DFA, and PPE as the training features and Classification And Regression Tree (CART) as the model.
 In our experiment, we proposed to use Random Forest Regressor and Extra Trees Regressor as our models and leverage different feature processing methods for pre-processing our training data.
-We compare three method 1)using original features 2)log transformation to the features and 3)PCA feature reduction.
+We compare three methods 1) using original features 2) log transformation to the features and 3) PCA feature reduction.
 The reseult is shown in the followng table.
+We have tried vaious regression model and report the best two model here.
+By using Extra Trees Regressor and PCA component, we can achieve best MAE score 4.38, which shows PCA has the ability to efficiently capture corelated feature.

 Method | feature | MAE
 ------------ | ------------- | -------------